 KIO-201 demonstrated superiority for the primary endpoint with a p-value of 0.0203.
 The statistical significance measurement was based on the number of patients in each arm that achieved complete corneal defect closure three days post refractive surgery.
 At Day 3, 80.2% of eyes receiving the KIO-201 treatment regimen were completely healed, compared with 67.0% for BCL.
-Additionally, at Day 2, the average wound size for all eyes treated with KIO-201 was 3.61 mm, compared to 6.66 mm for eyes treated with BCL, which is 46% smaller than the standard-of-care as noted in the graph below.
-As described further, the use of KIO-201 resulted in smaller wounds in the acute healing phase after PRK surgery compared to the standard of care (bandage contact lenses, BCL).
+Additionally, at Day 2, the average wound size for all eyes treated with KIO-201 was 3.61 mm2, compared to 6.66 mm2 for eyes treated with BCL, which is 46% smaller than the standard-of-care as noted in Figure 4.
+As described further, the use of KIO-201 resulted in smaller wounds in the acute healing phase after PRK surgery compared to the standard-of-care (BCL).
 This data gives confidence that patients will be able to resume normal activities earlier when treated with KIO-201 compared to BCL.